How to Get Help with File Explorer in Windows 10

 Rename multiple files at once

-Renaming files in Windows Explorer is easier than some believe, if you know how to use the tool well, you will save many, many clicks.
-If for example you want to change the name of several files at the same time for different things, you just have to right click on it and choose "Rename" in the contextual menu that appears.
+Renaming files in file Explorer is easier than some believe, if you know how to use the tool well, you will save many, many clicks.
+If for example you want to change the name of several files at the same time for different things, you just have to right click on it and choose “Rename” in the contextual menu that appears.

 An even simpler way is to make a soft left click on the file and wait a second for the name to be editable.
 When you have changed the name you do not have to press Enter, you do not have to make another click, simply press the TAB key to pass the next file and rename it directly.